Lunch: Middle East

-In West Asia (Middle East) and in most Arab countries, lunch is eaten after 12:00 pm, usually between 1:00 pm and 4:00 pm and is the main meal of the day.
+In West Asia (Middle East) and in most Arab countries, lunch is eaten after noon, usually between 1:00 pm and 4:00 pm and is the main meal of the day.
 It usually consists of meat, rice, vegetables and sauces and is sometimes but not always followed by dessert.
 Lunch is also eaten as a light meal at times in the Middle East, such as when children arrive at home from school while the parents are still out working.

-Water is commonly served, which may be iced, and other beverages such as soft drinks or yogurt (solid or liquid), other drinks are also consumed.
+Water is commonly served, which may be iced.
+Other beverages such as soft drinks or yogurt (solid or liquid), other drinks are also consumed.